PATHAN-SALIQ/basic-projects/README.md

-# There are some of my basic c and html projects
+# There are some of my basic html projects